rvannostrand/twowebsite/content/authors/admin/_index.md

 title: Rachel          Van Nostrand
 ---

 Rachel Van Nostrand is a PhD Candidate in International Relations at the University of Arizona.
-Her research interests include human rights, repression, and the geography and legacies of violence.
-Her dissertation focuses on the cross-national study of concentration camp systems.
+Her research interests at at the intersection of human rights, repression, post-conflict environments, and geographies of violence.
+Her dissertation focuses on the cross national study concentration camp systems.
+By creating a novel dataset of concentration camps from 1946-2018, she examines the strategic motivations underlying concentration camp use within states repertoire's of repression.
 In her free time, she enjoys practicing bass guitar, playing D&D, and hiking.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download my CV{{< /staticref >}}.